-If you guess wrong, then you’ve reversed the polarity of your incoming AC power.
+If you guess wrong, then you’ve reversed the polarity of your incoming AC power or not connected the ground wire properly.
 After that it just takes the right combination of circumstances such as rainstorm to wet the ground in front of your RV, and you touching the screen door with a damp hand while standing outside.
 That’s when you can get shocked or even electrocuted.
 The severity of the shock can vary from a mild tingle to stopping your heart, depending on how wet you and the ground are and the voltage of your RV skin.
-But make no mistake, rather than the 30 or 40 volts of a high-resistance tingle, it’s possible to have the skin of your RV go to 120 volts with full current of the campsite pedestal with 20, 30 or even 50 amps available.
+But make no mistake, rather than the 30 or 40 volts of a high-resistance tingle, it’s possible to have the skin and chassis of your RV go to 120 volts with full current of the campsite pedestal with 20, 30 or even 50 amps available.

-Tests have shown that as little as 5 mA of a 60-Hz current (what comes out of your electrical outlet) can cause your heart to go into fibrillation (essentially a heart attack).
-So you can easily get 20 times the current needed to kill yourself from a 120-volt outlet.
-Note that 100 milliamps of current isn’t enough to trip a standard 20- or 30-amp circuit breaker, but it’s supposed to trip a GFCI (Ground Fault Circuit Interrupt) as long as it’s been properly connected.
-But don’t risk your life on untested technology — check for Hot-Skin conditions before you get shocked.
+Tests have shown that as little as 10 mA of a 60-Hz current (what comes out of your electrical outlet) can cause your heart to go into fibrillation (essentially a heart attack).
+So you can easily get 10 times the current needed to kill yourself from a 120-volt outlet.
+Note that 100 milliamps of fault current isn’t enough to trip a standard 20- or 30-amp circuit breaker, but it should to trip a GFCI (Ground Fault Circuit Interrupt) on a 20-amp outlet.
+However, GFCIs aren’t found on 30 and 50 amp pedestal outlets (for a lot of good reasons) so don’t expect that to save you — check for Hot-Skin conditions before you get shocked.

 Making a List, Checking It Twice….